PC0staS/utilsbot/Readme.md

 	- DISCORD_TOKEN=your_discord_bot_token (required)
 	- NEXTCLOUD_DIR=your nextcloud dir (optional override)
 	- SERVICE_NAME=utilsbot.service (optional; used by /restart)
+	- (optional) Set a default FERNET_KEY if you want to avoid passing the key each time (not implemented by default; current /encrypt & /decrypt expect user supplied key argument)

 4) Run the bot
 - python bot.py